LafayetteDevOps/ansible_play_report/README.md

 # ansible_play_report
-An Ansbile play to be used for the automatic generation and emailing through a relay host of reports.
+An Ansbile play for the automatic generation of reports and emailing through a relay host.

 Requirements:
 -----